 So, I started the process again.

-I don't think it's necessary to go through all the details a second time because it pretty much mirrored the example above.
+I'll skip all the details because it pretty much mirrored the example above.
 The good news is that I found what I was looking for in about two months this time.
-Again, the car was in Miami (I think the deals are better in larger cities because there's more competition), I again focused in on a 2005 model and the numbers turned out to be similar as well.
+Again, the car was in Miami (I think the deals can be better in larger cities because there's more competition), I again focused in on a 2005 model and the numbers turned out to be similar as well.

 Long story short, a car I had my eye on suddenly dropped to $16,900 (again) despite a Kelley Blue Book of $21,800.
 It had 46,000 miles on it.
 Although this was a little higher mileage than I liked, it still had a couple of months of factory warranty left, was again a one-owner vehicle and was in outstanding condition.